speechmarkdown/speechmarkdown-vscode/README.md

 Speech Markdown outputs platform-compatible Speech Synthesis Markup Language (SSML).
 Selecting Speech Markdown in an editor, right-clicking and selecting the "Speech Markdown to SSML" menu option provides SSML output for all supported platforms.
 At the time of this release (v0.0.8) this includes:

-- Alexa
+- Amazon Alexa
+- Amazon Polly
+- Amazon Polly Neural
+- Microsoft Azure
+- Samsung Bixby
 - Google Assistant
-- Samsung Bixby
 - Plain Text

 The resulting SSML is displayed in the Speech Markdown output channel.